Voles Control

 Professional voles treatment across Parker.
 Lawn-destroying field rodents that tunnel in winter under snow cover.

-Voles are a recurring concern across the Denver metro, and Parker is no exception.
+Voles are a recurring concern across the Denver Metro Area, and Parker is no exception.
 Parker sits on rolling Front Range plateau with extensive open space, drainage corridors, and intermixed undeveloped tracts.
 The Cherry Creek corridor and Cottonwood Creek run through town, supporting wildlife populations.
 Subdivisions are heavily landscaped with mulch beds and ornamental plantings — major pest harborage.
 Voles love thick mulch beds, tall grass edges, brush piles, ground-cover plants, and bird-feeder spillage.
 They thrive in landscaped yards with continuous vegetation and snow cover.

 Colorado's deep winter snow gives voles months of protected feeding under cover.
 Many Front Range lawns develop heavy damage during heavy-snow winters, then crash in dry years.
 In Parker specifically, open-space adjacency drives rodent, vole, wildlife, and snake pressure. heavy decorative mulch landscaping in new subdivisions creates ideal earwig, ant, and box elder bug habitat. newer construction sees more brown marmorated stink bug overwintering pressure. compounds the picture — meaning Parker homes face voles pressure that's distinct from the metro average.